Economics: Classical political economy

 The Reverend Thomas Robert Malthus (1798) used the concept of diminishing returns to explain low living standards.
 Human population, he argued, tended to increase geometrically, outstripping the production of food, which increased arithmetically.
-The force of a rapidly growing population against a limited amount of land meant diminishing returns to labour.
+The pressure of a rapidly growing population on a limited amount of land led to diminishing returns to labour.
 The result, he claimed, was chronically low wages, which prevented the standard of living for most of the population from rising above the subsistence level.
 Economist Julian Simon has criticised Malthus's conclusions.

 While Adam Smith emphasised production and income, David Ricardo (1817) focused on the distribution of income among landowners, workers, and capitalists.
-Ricardo saw an inherent conflict between landowners on the one hand and labour and capital on the other.
+Ricardo saw an inherent conflict between landowners, on the one hand, and labour and capital, on the other.
 He posited that the growth of population and capital, pressing against a fixed supply of land, pushes up rents and holds down wages and profits.
-Ricardo was also the first to state and prove the principle of comparative advantage, according to which each country should specialise in producing and exporting goods in that it has a lower relative cost of production, rather relying only on its own production.
+Ricardo was also the first to state and prove the principle of comparative advantage, according to which each country should specialise in producing and exporting goods in which it has a lower relative cost of production, rather than relying only on its own production.
 It has been termed a "fundamental analytical explanation" for gains from trade.

-Coming at the end of the classical tradition, John Stuart Mill (1848) parted company with the earlier classical economists on the inevitability of the distribution of income produced by the market system.
+Coming at the end of the classical tradition, John Stuart Mill (1848) parted company with the earlier classical economists on the inevitability of the market system's distribution of income.
 Mill pointed to a distinct difference between the market's two roles: allocation of resources and distribution of income.
-The market might be efficient in allocating resources but not in distributing income, he wrote, making it necessary for society to intervene.
+The market might be efficient in allocating resources, but not in distributing income, he wrote, making it necessary for society to intervene.

 Value theory was important in classical theory.
 Smith wrote that the "real price of every thing ... is the toil and trouble of acquiring it".
 Smith maintained that, with rent and profit, other costs besides wages also enter the price of a commodity.
 Other classical economists presented variations on Smith, termed the 'labour theory of value'.
 Classical economics focused on the tendency of any market economy to settle in a final stationary state made up of a constant stock of physical wealth (capital) and a constant population size.